How does Shared Ownership work?

 To buy through Shared Ownership with us, you first select a property and determine the share you can afford, typically between 25% and 75% of the home's value.

-Next, you will need to arrange a Shared Ownership mortgage for your chosen share, preferably with the help of a mortgage adviser who can guide you through the process and assess your Shared Ownership Affordability.
-You'll need to act quickly, as you must exchange contracts within four weeks of being issued.
+Next, you will need to arrange a Shared Ownership mortgage for your chosen share, often with the help of a mortgage adviser who can guide you through the process and assess your Shared Ownership Affordability

-Once approved, you'll become a leaseholder of the property usually with a 250 to 999-year lease agreement.
 This long-term lease provides you with the right to occupy the home for an extended period, offering significant security.
-For the remaining share that you don't own, you'll pay rent to the housing association or landlord, usually set at a below-market rate.
+For the remaining share that you don't own, you'll pay rent to the housing association or landlord, usually set at a below-market rate (2.75% of the share you don’t own with Peabody).

 Men sat in sofa reading a brochure